DorianDepriester/Elasticipy/JOSS/paper.md

   - averaging techniques (e.g. Voigt--Reuss--Hill [@hill]) for textured and non-textured polycrystalline aggregates.

-Different plotting options are presented in \autoref{fig:Young}
+In order to evidence some features detailed above, \autoref{Young}.a) illustrates the directional Young modulus of copper (Cu) single crystal as a 3D surface, whereas \autoref{Young}.b) shows the same values as a pole figure (Lambert projection).
+In \autoref{Young}.c), the Young modulus of a polycrystalline Cu displaying a $\boldsymbol{z}$ fiber texture has been estimated with different averaging methods (namely Voigt, Reuss and Hill [@hill]), then plotted as as orthogonal sections.

+![Young modulus (GPa) of Cu single crystal as a 3D surface (a) or a pole figure (b); Young modulus of Cu polycrystal with $\boldsymbol{z}$ fiber texture, plotted in three orthogonal sections, depending on the averaging method. \label{fig:Young}](YoungModulus.png)

-Therefore, Elasticipy introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process several tensors at once with simple and highly efficient commands.
+In addition, Elasticipy introduces the concept of *tensor arrays*, in a similar way as in MTEX [@MTEX], allowing to process several tensors at once with simple and highly efficient commands.
 In order to highlight the performances of Elasticipy, \autoref{fig:pymatgen} shows the wall-time required to perform two basic operations on tensors, as functions of the number of considered tensors.
-This demonstrates that, when processing large datasets of tensors ($>10^3$), basic tensor operations are 1 to 2 orders of magnitude faster in Elasticipy compared to pymatgen.
+This demonstrates that, when processing large datasets of tensors ($n>10^3$), basic tensor operations are 1 to 2 orders of magnitude faster in Elasticipy compared to pymatgen.
 These performances gains are achieved by leveraging `numpy`'s array broadcasting capabilities.
 However, as tensor algebra is not the primary focus of Pymatgen, Elasticipy is designed to complement rather than replace it.
 Elasticipy supports seamless conversion between its own data structures and those of Pymatgen, allowing